Mayoral elections in Jerusalem: Campaigning

 Barkat and Porush were the election's front-runners.

 Barkat was seen as receiving the support of the city's secular majority, which had been regarded as declining in its share of the electorate.

 Porush, a Haredi, was seen as attempting to appeal to a broad swath of the electorate, including both the religious and nonreligious.
 He centered his candidacy on the issues of education, employment, and housing.

 Results

 2013

 The 2013 Jerusalem mayoral election was held on 2 October 2013, and saw the reelection of Nir Barkat.

 2018

 The 2018 Jerusalem mayoral election was held on 30 October and 13 November 2018 to elect the mayor of Jerusalem.
+It was the election of Moshe Lion.

 With no candidate in the first round meeting the vote threshold of 40% needed to avoid a runoff election, a runoff was held on 13 November.
 The election was won by Moshe Lion.

 Incumbent mayor Nir Barkat did not seek reelection.

+Ahead of the first race, Ze'ev Elkin was widely regarded to be the front-runner due to his endorsements from Prime Minister Benjamin Netanyahu and outgoing mayor Barkat.
+He was considered the race's front-runner.
+However, in a surprise, he placed third failing to advance to the general election.
+Lion narrowly won the runoff election against Ofer Berkovitch, with the support of the city's Haredi parties (influential in city).
+Lion, who in his unsuccessful 2013 campaign for mayor had run as the Likud nominee, ran as an independent in his 2018 bid.
+Lion was viewed in the runoff to be the candidate representing the right wing., Lion received the endorsement of outgoing mayor Barkat in the runoff, while Prime Minister Netanyahu did not endorse a candidate in the runoff.
+Lion was also endorsed in the runoff by the local chapters of the Likud and The Jewish Home parties, as well as several Likud party ministers.